 To discern and as a conclusion, a crime is an unlawful act punishable by a state or other authority.
 The term crime does not, in modern criminal law, have any simple and universally accepted definition, though statutory definitions have been provided for certain purposes.
 One proposed definition is that a crime or offence or criminal offence is an act harmful not only to some individual but also to a community, society, or the stat.
 When informal relationships prove insufficient to establish and maintain a desired social order, a government or a state may impose more formalized or stricter systems of social control.

 Antoine Andary holds a Master’s Degree in Political Communication and International Affairs.
 Henceforth, he pursued higher studies in Criminology, Global Security and Defense, focusing strategically and operationally on Transnational Organized Crime.
-His areas of research are Communications, Politics, International Relations, Governance, Human Rights, Policy, National and International Security, Terrorism and Counter-Terrorism, Anti-Human Trafficking, Anti-Money Laundering, Political and Geopolitical, Military, Police and Intelligence Affairs.
+His main research areas of interest focus on Communications, Politics, International Relations, Governance, Policy, Human Rights, National and International Security, Terrorism and Counter-Terrorism, Anti-Human Trafficking, Anti-Money Laundering, Geopolitical, Military, Police and Intelligence Affairs.